 Yakima Housing Authority current and past residents meeting the financial and residential requirements will be eligible to apply.
 Applicant must also be attending or planning to attend a two or four-year college or vocational school that will end in a certification or degree.
 In addition, applicant must be a current high school student, or returning adult student who possess a GED or high school diploma.
 The Sharon Wandler Scholarship is geared toward those with demonstrated leadership qualities and participation in extracurricular activities, who plan to attend higher education on a full-time basis.

-The scholarship application will be available on August 1, 2019.
-The application must be submitted with all relevant documentation no later than the October 1, 2019 deadline:
+The scholarship application will be available on TBD.
+The application must be submitted with all relevant documentation no later than the TBD deadline:

 Sharon wandler scholarship application